Scouting in Iowa

-Early history (1910-1960)
+Early history (1910–1960)

-The earliest verifiable evidence of Boy Scouts of America involvement within Iowa appears to be with Troop 1 in Villisca.
-The Scoutmaster was W.H.
-Bell and his signature is clearly visible on the tattered remains of a Boy Scout Certificate (tucked into a 1st edition scout book) for Ned Cecil Osborn (1898-1985).
-Ned was 13 years old, in the Ram Patrol, and "Qualified as a Tenderfoot" on October 29, 1912.
-Both of Ned's sons, Donald and Richard participated in scouting and continued to do so when the family relocated to Stuart during the Great Depression.
-When Richard achieved his Life Badge in 1943, it was awarded by a Scout Executive from Des Moines.
-The executive started the ceremony by announcing that one of the very earliest scouts registered in the State of Iowa was present and would assist in the presentation.
-He then called Ned forward to assist in his sons ceremony.

-Beyond his Tenderfoot certification, Ned remained active in Troop 1 and when older, participated as an assistant scout leader.
-While serving in that role, Ned befriended and mentored younger scout Claude Maxwell 'Max' Stanley (about 6 years younger than Ned).
-Max went on to found Stanley Engineering in Muscatine.
-Max also founded the Stanley Center for Peace and Security which seeks to mitigate climate change and address global violence and atrocities.

 Scouting began in Jewell, Iowa, due to the generosity of Mrs. Carrie A. Strong.
 Mrs. Strong had resided in Jewell and moved to California, but due to her interest in the town even after relocation, she gave the town of Jewell its first step in Scouting.
-In 1916, Mrs. Strong came back to Jewell for her annual visit went before the city fathers to tell them that she would provide the fund to buy and build a Scout House on, and give $1000 to construct a building suitable for The Scout program.
+In 1916, Mrs. Strong came back to Jewell for her annual visit went before the city fathers to tell them that she would provide the fund to buy and build a Scout House on, and give $1000 to construct a building suitable for the Scout program.

 A parcel of land was bought from H. K. and Christian Gronbeck on October 14, 1916, for the sum of $840.00.
 The building was let to Peterson Builders for the Scout House 240 by 48 feet and 12 foot high.
 The completed cost for the building was $935.00.
 The First Scoutmaster was Reverend Norstad and his assistants were professors from the then Jewell Lutheran College.
 F. H. Ferbitz became Scoutmaster in October 1923 with 28 Scouts under his leadership.
 A Fife and Drum Corp was also started at that time and the grounds were cleaned and the building painted.
 A basketball league was formed which consisted of four teams.
 After the basketball games, the boys would have what they referred to as, "a feed."
 These feeds were paid for by the continued contributions of Mrs. Strong up to the time of her death on November 27, 1923.